autometrics-dev/.github/profile/README.md

         prometheus.io/port: "9091"
 ```

-##  6. Contributing
+##  6. Getting Involved

 We would love to have you!
-If you have ideas, suggestions, questions, or would like to pitch in, please open up an issue or submit a PR to any of the repos!
+If you have ideas, suggestions, questions, or would like to pitch in, please come join us!

+You can get invovled in a variety of ways:
+- Join the conversation on [Discord](https://discord.gg/kHtwcH8As9)
+- See the ongoing discussions and new ideas in the [Github Discussions](https://github.com/orgs/autometrics-dev/discussions) (this is a good place to bring up new feature ideas 💡)
+- Find the overall project roadmap [here](https://github.com/orgs/autometrics-dev/projects/1)
+- And take a look at the open issues on the repos of each of the [language implementations](#2-implementations)